 - Final course grades reflect achievement of course goals.
 The grade indicates "what" a student knows rather than how well he or she has performed relative to the reference group.
 (UDL Expert Learning)

-Consider revising your rubric or scoring so that the grade truly measures whether or not the student has met the standard/outcome.
+Consider revising assessments and rubrics so that the outcomes truly measure whether or not the student has met the standard/outcome.

 💡This would be a great topic for your next department meeting or faculty professional development day!